-A single-member LLC is a limited liability company with only one owner.
-Multiple-member LLCs are companies that have more than one owner.
-The owners are called members.
+A single-member LLC is a limited liability company with only one owner, while multiple-member LLCs have more than one owner.

 How Many Owners Can an LLC Have?